 7) ACE Inhibitors

-Angiotensin-converting enzyme (ACE) inhibitors are medications used to manage heart disease and hypertension (high blood pressure) in humans and in veterinary medicine.
+Angiotensin-converting enzyme (ACE) inhibitors are medications used to manage heart disease and hypertension (high blood pressure) in humans and veterinary medicine.
 They work by relaxing and dilating (widening) the blood vessels.
-These drugs aren’t as toxic as many listed on this page and when an overdose occurs, ACE inhibitors cause low blood pressure (hypotension).
+These drugs aren’t as toxic as many listed on this page, and when an overdose occurs, ACE inhibitors cause low blood pressure (hypotension).
 It is also possible for hyperkalemia and renal failure can occur.

 Common ACE Inhibitors include the following medications: